munmo/SoftTechPartA/README.md

 * Sonya Jung

 #### Submission Requirements
 This assignment must be submitted online via L@G under the assessment page.
-Only 1 submission per group is needed.
-Your submission should include:
+The submission includes:
 - Project Plan.docx - A project plan document.
 You should use the provided template.
 - Software Design Document.docx - A software design document.
 You should use the provided template.
 - Gantt chart.xlsx - A separate Gantt chart (high-resolution version).
 You should embed this in your project plan (as an image or other), but also provide the original file.